MicrosoftDocs/customer-insights/ci-docs/audience-insights/activate-consent.md

 1. In the **Enable consent checks** section, set the toggle for the area you want to enable to **On**.

 1. Select the **Allow override of default consent rules** checkbox to remove the default consent checks enforced on a particular segment.

-In the dropdown menu, select where you want to allow overrides on.
+1. In the dropdown menu, select where you want to allow overrides.

 1. In the **Link consent to customer profiles** section, choose the attribute that is used as an identifier to link consent data to customer data.
 It's likely a phone number or an email address.